Professionalism in the Workplace

 Offer Assistance to Your Colleagues

-A true professional is willing to help his or her co-workers when they are overburdened or facing a challenge at work.
-He or she isn't afraid to share knowledge, opinions, or simply an extra pair of hands.
-One person's success reflects well on everyone in his or her workplace.
+A true professional is willing to help their co-workers when they are overburdened or facing a challenge at work.
+They aren't afraid to share knowledge, opinions, or simply an extra pair of hands.
+One person's success reflects well on everyone in their workplace.

 It is important not to be too pushy, however.
 If your colleague rejects your offer, don't push it.
-He or she may prefer to work alone.
+They may prefer to work alone.

 While you may be tempted to tell your cubicle neighbors what you heard about Suzy or Sam down in accounting, gossiping makes you look like a middle school student.
 If you know something you simply must share, tell someone who has nothing to do with your workplace, like your sister, mother, or best friend.